ParvejMulani786/Kratin-Assignment/README.md

 # SWASTHA APP #
-The aim of this application is to have Sunita sharma or any other senior citizen whose age is 65 healthy and better life.
+The aim of this application is to have senior citizen whose age is 65 and above healthy and better life.
 I have made this application in which senior citizen can find various features related to health.

 ### Problem Statement ###
 How can you help Sunita Sharma (65+ years old) to live a healthier and better life?